JohnDoww/ts_playwright_myStoreE2E/README.md

 ### How to run tests?

 - `npx playwright test` - Running all tests
-- `npx playwright test some.test.ts` - Running a single test file
+- `npx playwright test cart.test.ts` - Running a single test file
 - `npx playwright test search/item/catt` - Run a set of test files
 - `npx playwright test item search` - Run files that have item or search in the file name
 - `npx playwright test -g "STORE-001"` - Run the tests which contain STORE-001 in title